Code-Institute-Submissions/patterns_for_fashion/README.md

 -   If the user tries to log in with a username which doesn't exist in the database, the message "Username doesn't exists" flashes and the user gets redirected to register page.
 ### Toast Messages
-### Contact Form
--   The submitted message arrives in the connected email, but the flash message doesn't display as expected as explained in the known bugs section.
-For this reason, in the javascript code was added "this.reset()" so that at least the form gets refreshed after being submitted.
 ### Footer section
 -   The footer section is fixed on the bottom of all the web pages.
 -   The external social media links from the footer sections open in an external window.